Lapas attēli

 SEEMAN.

-in conftruing any one of thefe laws will not confine themselves to the ftrict letter of that particular law, but will confider the fpirit of the times, and the object and intention of the legislature.
+in conftruing any one of thefe laws will not confine themselves to the ftrict letter of that particular law, but will confider the spirit of the times, and the object and intention of the legislature.
 It is evident by the title of the act of July 9th, 1798, and by the general complexion of all the acts of that feffion upon the fubject, that it was not the intention of congress, by the act of July 9th, to restrict the cafes of capture contemplated by the act of 28th May, but to enlarge them.
-The fpirit of the people was roufed; they demanded a more vigorous and a more effectual oppofition to the aggreffions of France, and the fpirit of congrefs rofe with that of the people.
-It cannot be fuppofed that having in May used the expreffion," armed veffels failing under authority, or "pretence of authority, from the republic of France," and in June the expreffion, "any armed veffel failing "under French colours, or acting, or pretending to act, "by, or under the authority of the French republic," they meant to reftrict the cafes of capture, in July, when they used the words " any armed French veffel."
+The fpirit of the people was roufed; they demanded a more vigorous and a more effectual oppofition to the aggreffions of France, and the spirit of congrefs rofe with that of the people.
+It cannot be fuppofed that having in May used the expreffion," armed veffels failing under authority, or "pretence of authority, from the republic of France," and in June the expreffion," any armed veffel failing "under French colours, or acting, or pretending to act, "by, or under the authority of the French republic," they meant to reftrict the cafes of capture, in July, when they used the words " any armed French veffel."
 On the contrary, the confidence in the national opinion was increased, and further measures of defence were adopted, intending not to recede from any thing done before, but to amplify the oppofition.
 The act of July was in addition to, not in derogation from, the act of May.
 Congrefs evidently meant the fame defcription of veffels, in each of thofe acts.
-"Armed vessels failing under autho"rity, or pretence of authority, of France," and "arm"ed veffels failing under French colours, or acting, or "pretending to act under authority of the French repub"lic," and "armed French veffels," must be understood to be the fame.
+"Armed veffels failing under autho"rity, or pretence of authority, of France," and "arm"ed veffels failing under French colours, or acting, or "pretending to act under authority of the French repub"lic," and "armed French veffels," must be understood to be the fame.

 If there is a difference no reafon can be given for it.
 A veffel, in the circumftances of the Amelia, was as capable of annoying our commerce as if she had been owned by Frenchmen.
 Her force was at the command of France, and there can be no doubt but she would have captured any unarmed American that might have fallen in her way.
-She was, therefore, one of the objects of that hoftility which congress had authorized.
+She was, therefore, one of the objects of that hoftility which congrefs had authorized.
 Congrefs have the power of declaring war.
 They may declare a general war, or a partial war.
 So it may be a general maritime war, or a partial maritime war.

 « iepriekšējāTurpināt »